 • 100ml dry white wine

-• 500ml chicken stock (it is important to use good quality stock)
+• 500ml chicken stock (use a good-quality stock)

 • Olive oil